 A man fails in his search for content and meaning until he confronts his demons.

 A decent man snaps when he catches his wife cheating on him.

 Sleek Black Train

 Have you ever been hit by a train?
 My guess is, Yes.
 It can be brutal and life changing.
-This is a story about one that hit me many years ago.
+I wrote this after one of my own train wrecks.

 It can be so easy to judge the cultures and beliefs of others as barbaric or ignorant.
-Yet sometimes, even the most repulsive practices as viewed by some are cherished by others.
-If we can get past our blinders and empathize, we might understand.
+I tried to come up with one of the most repulsive things I could think of, and make it cherished.
+Did it work?

 I could write 30 pages about how my religious philosophy shifted from devout Mormon to agnostic.
 Instead I will encrypt it in the following eleven lines.